 Here is how to create and publish a new process using this feature:

-The chain of activities is the fundamental structure of the process.
+Define the chain of activities, which is the fundamental structure of the process.
 Elements (tasks, gateways, etc) are included in accordance with process' requirements.
 For more information, refer modeling the process flow.

 Design the user interface with the information that will be displayed in the activities of the process.